spennington1394/matplotlib-challenge/README.md

 Step 1:

-Before visualizations and calculations were made I had to clean the data and look for any duplicate counts.
-There was one duplicate mouse discover and removed from the dataset.

-The visualizations and calculations made to show the performance of the drug are follows:
+Set dependencies (matplotlib.pyplot,pandas, numpy, scipy.stats, and scipy.stats) and read in csv files.

+Step 2:

--Generated a summary statistic dashboard that contains mean, median, variance, standard deviation, standard error mean (SEM) of the tumor volumen for each drug regimen.
+Merged study and mouse data together.
+Then groupby drug type to generate a statistic dashboard that contains: mean, median, variance, standard deviation, standard error mean (SEM) of tumor size.

+Step 3:

--Generated a bar plot that displays the number of total mice for each treatment regimen throughout the course of the study.
+Generated a bar plot that displayes the number of total mice for each treatment regimen throughout the 45 day observation period.

+Step 4:

--Generated a pie plot that shows the distribution of female or male mice
+Generated a pie plot that shows the distribution of female to male mice.

+Step 5:

--Calculated the final tumor volume of each mouse across the four most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Also, calculated the quartiles and inter quartile range to determine if there are any potential outliers across the four treatment regimens.
+Calculated the final tumor volume of each mouse across the observed four most treatment regims: Capomulin, Ramicane, Infubinol, and Ceftamin.

+Then calculated the quartiles and inter quartile range to observe any potential outliers across the treatment regimens.

--Generated a box and whisker plot of the final tumor volumne for all four treatment regimens and highlighted any potential outliers.
+Generated a box and whisker plot of the final tumor volumne for four afermentioned treatment regimens and highlighted outliers.

+Step 6:

--Selected a singular mouse that was treated with Capomulin and generated a line plot of tumor volumne vs. time point for that mouse.
+Selected a singular mouse that was treated with Capomulin and generated a line plot of tumor volumne vs. time point for that mouse.

--Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volumne for the Capolumlin treatment.
+Calculated the correlation coefficient and linear regression model between mouse weight and average tumor volumne for the Capolumlin treatment.

+Step 7:

--Finally there is a document that shows three observations made from visualizations and calculations.
+Generated a document that highlights three observations made from visualizations and calculations.